Legislation on vehicles and fuels

 Emission requirements for light road vehicles have existed in the EU since the early 1970s, while the first requirements for heavy vehicles came in at the end of the 1980s.
 They have been tightened up several times over the years, a process that is still going on.
 The legislation has also been extended to include non-road vehicles and machinery, as well as two- and three-wheeled vehicles.
 Today, vehicle emissions are controlled under three basic frameworks: the “Euro standards” for traditional air pollutants, the carbon dioxide standards and the vehicle fuel quality standards.

-EU’s exhaust emission requirements regulate a number of traditional air pollutants: nitrogen oxides (NOx), hydrocarbons (HC), carbon monoxide (CO) and particulate matter (PM).
+EU’s exhaust emission requirements regulate several traditional air pollutants: nitrogen oxides (NOx), hydrocarbons (HC), carbon monoxide (CO) and particulate matter (PM).
 The first binding limits for emissions of the greenhouse gas carbon dioxide (CO2) were only agreed in 2009 (443/2009), when the EU set a legally binding CO2 standard for new cars, and in May 2011 a similar EU legislation for vans was passed (510/2011).

 Light vehicles (cars and light commercial vehicles)